department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/Onboarding & Product Adoption/content/value proposition.md

 —all in one simple app. _**(themes we found, like “all in one place,” a “simple, easy-to-use” experience; another nod to VA omnichannel)**_

-Note: The approved mobile app's value proposition is a starting point, a statement that others can use as a guidepost when writing or communicating the value of the app.
+**Important note**: The approved value proposition serves as a guidepost when writing or communicating the value of the app.
 It can and should be adapted to suit the context in which it's applied.
-For example,
+For example, the value prop could be shorten and changed to the second-person to speak directly to Veterans ("Manage your VA health care and benefits tasks you do most often—all in one simple app." or "The VA health care and benefits tasks you do most often—all in one simple app.")

 ## How we got our value prop